StephanWenninger/GARCH-J-model/README.md

 We can see that accounting for the real distribution naturally gives us more exact mean values with lower standard deviations.
 The average estimate for Alpha zero is now closer to the true value as well.

-- Fit Real Data: Apply both QMLE and exact MLE methods to the real OMX log return data.
+- **Fit Real Data: Apply both QMLE method to the real OMX log return data.**

 ![MLE](images/LogReturns.png)